Widukind: Life

 Very little is known about Widukind's life.
 His name literally translates as "child of the forest".
 In the chronicles he is accompanied by Abbi who may have been a close relative.
 However, it is uncertain how they were related because all sources about him stem from his enemies, the Franks, who painted a negative picture representing him as an "insurgent" and a "traitor".
 While Widukind was considered the leader of the Saxon resistance by the Franks, his exact role in the military campaigns is unknown.

 According to the Royal Frankish Annals, the Franks campaigned in Saxony in 772, when Charlemagne ordered the destruction of the Irminsul sanctuary.
 The Saxon Wars continued when Westphalian tribes devastated the church of Deventer and the Angrarii laid siege to the Frankish court at Fritzlar.
 The king retaliated against the local nobility, enforcing the decree to incorporate the Saxon lands as a Frankish march.

 Widukind was first mentioned by the Annals in 777 when he was the only one of the Saxon nobles not to appear at Charlemagne's court in Paderborn.
-Instead, he stayed with the Danish king Sigfred (possibly Sigurd Hring).
+Instead, he stayed with the Danish king Sigfred (possibly Sigurd Hring), enjoying his hospitality as he had recently married his sister, the Princess Geva.
 The next year, the Westphalians again invaded the Frankish Rhineland and subsequently fought a running battle against the Franks and their local allies while Charlemagne was busy in Spain.

 By 782, Widukind had returned from Denmark and goaded the Saxon nobles into rebellion.
 From 782 to 784, battles between Saxons and Franks occurred annually, while Charlemagne had 4,500 Saxons executed at the Massacre of Verden.
 Widukind allied himself with the Frisians but Charlemagne's winter attacks of 784/785 were nevertheless successful, and the dux and his allies were pushed back to their homelands.
 Charlemagne, leading an expedition towards the mouth of the Elbe, learned that Widukind was in the land of the Nordalbingians, on the right bank of the river.
 In the Bardengau in 785, Widukind agreed to surrender in return for a guarantee that no bodily harm would be done to him.
 He and his allies were then baptized, possibly in Attigny, with Charlemagne as his godfather.
 Widukind thereby reached a peace agreement and the acknowledgement of the Saxon noble rank by their Frankish overlords.

 There are no contemporary sources about Widukind's life or death after his baptism.
 Historian Gerd Althoff assumed that he was imprisoned at a monastery—a fate that happened to other rulers deposed by Charlemagne.
 He tried to identify Reichenau Abbey as a likely location where Widukind may have spent the rest of his life, but his results are inconclusive and widely rejected.
 Alternatively, he may have received a position in the administration of occupied Saxony.
 The Vita Liudgeri biography of Saint Ludger mentions him accompanying Charlemagne on his campaign against the Veleti leader Dragovit.
 According to the 12th-century Kaiserchronik, he was slain by Charlemagne's brother-in-law Gerold of Baar.